cph-cachet/carp.sensing-flutter/carp_mobile_sensing/README.md

   SmartPhoneClientManager client = SmartPhoneClientManager();
   await client.configure();

-  // create a study runtime to control this deployment StudyDeploymentController controller = await client.addStudy(studyDeploymentId, deviceRolename);
+  // create a study runtime controller to execute and control this deployment StudyDeploymentController controller = await client.addStudy(studyDeploymentId, deviceRolename);

   // configure the controller and resume sampling